 CENHS has fellowship opportunities for both early career and senior scholars in the human sciences undertaking research on energy and environmental issues.
-Our principal fellowship program is the “Cultures of Energy” Postdoctoral Fellowship, now in its third year.
+Our principal fellowship program is the “Cultures of Energy” Postdoctoral Fellowship, now in its fourth year.
 We further routinely offer pre-doctoral fellowships to support early career energy and environmental research in the human sciences at Rice.
+The 2017-2018 year marks the largest cohort of pre-doctoral fellows in the history of the center.
 We are also periodically able to invite distinguished scholars to join CENHS as Visiting Research Fellows for up to a semester.
 If you are interested in spending sabbatical time at CENHS or in joining our transnational research network, please contact the Director (email@example.com) for more information.

 Dr. Jennifer Carlson (Ph.D., The University of Texas at Austin; A.M., The University of Chicago; B.A., Southwestern University)